Assistant Attorney General - Criminal Appeals - Chicago

-The ideal candidate will have at least two years of experience as a judicial clerk, appellate court research staff member or litigation associate in a law firm; newly licensed attorneys with federal habeas and/or appellate experience should also feel free to apply.
+The ideal candidate will have at least two years of experience as a judicial clerk, appellate court research staff member, or associate in a law firm; newly licensed attorneys with federal habeas and/or appellate experience should also feel free to apply.
 Candidates must be licensed in Illinois at the time of application.

 To ensure full consideration, please send a cover letter, resume, references, two writing samples, and a copy of your law school transcripts to:

 An Equal Opportunity Employer